 Due to changes in Google Play Store policies, BASIC! is now distributed in two editions:

-The Google Play Edition does not support SMS commands.
+The Google Play Edition, available on the Play Store, does not support SMS commands.

 The Full Edition does support SMS commands.
+It is available on BinTray and on the